technoon-org/technoon.org/lesson_1/tutorial.md

   * You should also commit often to avoid losing work and give yourself more flexibility on which point to restore!

-If you want to "undo" the changes of a specific commit, you can use `git revert` to automatically add a new commit that is the exact opposite of that commit.
+While `git restore` can restore the state of files from a specific commit, if you want to "undo" the changes of a specific commit then you can use `git revert` to automatically add a new commit that is the exact opposite of that commit.

 Let's revert that latest commit - we can use `HEAD` as an alias for the most recent commit.